-1. The applicant must submit a personal statement (maximum two pages, single spaced, 12-point font), explaining how they became interested in forensic anthropology or a related sub-discipline, how the award will enhance their educational and/or professional goals, and how the applicant or their research addresses and/or broadens diversity and inclusion in biological and forensic anthropology.
-The applicant should also briefly address how they fit the eligibility requirements.
+1. The applicant must submit a personal statement (maximum two pages, single spaced, 12-point font), explaining how he/she became interested in forensic anthropology or a related sub-discipline, how the award will enhance his/her educational and/or professional goals, and how the applicant or his/her research addresses and/or broadens diversity and inclusion in biological and forensic anthropology.
 A current CV must also be submitted.
-The application documents in PDF form are due to the Anthropology Section Chair by October 1.
-Personal statements will be assessed by the committee members, and the awardee will be notified in December and announced at the following Anthropology Section Business meeting.
+The application documents in PDF form are due to the D&I Committee Co-Chairs by October 1.
+Personal statements will be assessed by the D&I Committee members, and the awardee will be notified in December and announced at the following Anthropology Section Business meeting.